Swaminathaan17/CineMatch-AI/README.md

 > An AI-powered movie recommendation system for cinephiles who spend more time choosing a movie than actually watching one. 🍿🤖

 CineMatch-AI is a Machine Learning-based movie recommendation system designed to help users discover movies that actually match their interests.
-By combining movie metadata, recommendation algorithms, and sentiment analysis, CineSense-AI creates a smarter and more personalized movie discovery experience.
+By combining movie metadata, recommendation algorithms, and sentiment analysis, CineMatch-AI creates a smarter and more personalized movie discovery experience.

 Because let's be honest — scrolling through movies for 45 minutes just to rewatch the same movie isn't a recommendation system. 😭🍿